 Numerics - MIGAL

 The MIGAL multi-grid convergence accelerator can be used for the hydrodynamics, the k-e based turbulence models, the energy equation and individual scalars.
-Full details are given in the Encyclopaedia article.

 Image: Migal dialog (MIGAL OFF)